slowernews/wisdom-tldr/chapters/chapter_3_action.md

 "While we are postponing, life speeds by."
 -- Seneca*

 We fear releasing something unimportant, so you don’t release anything at all.
 Inadequacy of results makes us realize that we are not as good as we think we are and creates anxiety.
 We distract ourselves because we are not willing to face up with what bothers us.
 We procrastinate in order to remove that anxiety.
 When hope disappears, so does action.
-The cost of procrastination is the life you could've lived.
+The cost of procrastination is the life you could’ve lived.

 > *"Evil is whatever distracts."
 -- Franz Kafka*